Kennewick Protection Orders Attorney

-If a party feels that a restraining order is necessary to protect him or herself, there are different types of restraining orders available and each are based on the circumstances of the parties.
+If a party feels that a restraining order is necessary to protect him or herself, there are different types of restraining orders available and each is based on the circumstances of the parties.

 Some restraining orders can be issued by the criminal courts and those restraining orders are most likely to be ordered to protect a victim of a crime and are issued against the perpetrator or alleged perpetrator of that crime.

-A domestic violence protection order is an order that protects a victim of domestic violence.
-Domestic violence exists when one or more of the following things occur between family or household members:
+For example, a domestic violence protection order is an order that protects a victim of domestic violence.
+Domestic violence exists when one or more of the following occurs between family or household members:

 - Bodily injury